idmcalculus/kytepdf/README.md

 # KytePDF 🚀

 **KytePDF** is a lightweight, private, and high-performance PDF toolkit built with modern web technologies.
 Focus on speed and privacy—all processing happens directly in your browser.
-No servers, no uploads, no privacy compromises.
+Local-first architecture means your documents stay under your control.

 ![KytePDF Dashboard](/logo-icon.svg)